Update a Record

 You can use the following parameters when you are updating a record in MYOB Acumatica:

-• $filter: To specify filtering conditions that identify the record to be updated.
-For details about the parameter, see $filter Parameter.
+• $filter: To specify the filtering conditions that identify the record to be updated.
+For details about this parameter, see $filter Parameter.

 • $expand: To specify the linked and detail entities to be expanded.
 For more information, see $expand Parameter.